sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 This syntax is also slightly unconventional.
 Let us explain it:
 - We first call our `sumInts` function with the first group of parameters *(i.e., the `squareInt` function)*.
 - We then call our new composed function with the numbers we wish to operate on.

+If we recall anonymous functions, each function inside our call, is an anonymous function, meaning it has no name.

 We get the following output in return: